munificent/craftinginterpreters/book/optimization.md

 ^code next-index (4 before, 1 after)

-This line didn't show up in the profile since most searches don't wrap.
+This line didn't show up in the profiler since most searches don't wrap.

 Before we can try out these changes and see how they affect the performance, we have to fix every piece of code that uses the `capacity` field and update it to